manuellaiv/Tubes1_Glaxrid/README.md

 ## How To Run

-1. Update game-runner-config.json.
-Change "player-a" to "./starter-bots/java".
-2. Go back to starter-pack folder.
+1. Go back to starter-pack folder.
-3. Click main.bat
+2. Click main.bat

 ## Greedy Algorithm